allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 In such a complex system, it is normal that some part of it fails from time to time, but we need to ensure that we handle them properly.

-## Buisness problem to be solved
+## Business problem to be solved
-One of the responsibilities of the team which I am a part of is to provide payment methods from which user can choose their preferred one.
+One of the responsibilities of the team of which I am a part is to provide payment methods from which user can choose their preferred one.

 ![payment_methods](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/payment_methods.png)
 ![pbl](/assets/img/articles/2024-11-30-circuitbreaker-not-only-for-http-calls/pbl.png)